ssavitzky/ssavitzky.github.io/_posts/2018-08-07-building-the-site-pt-6.md

 layout: post
 ---
 Wherein our intrepid blogger reflects on the current state of the siite.
-At this point, things are pretty much the way I want them.
+At this point, things are pretty much the way he wants them.

 - There's space for a fixed-size banner (with height equal to the sidebar's width) on the home page, and a (presumably shorter) banner elsewhere.
 These